Olupaula/condition_based_maintenance/readme.md

 preventive maintenance is usually more cost-effective than corrective maintenance.
 [See](https://roadtoreliability.com/types-of-maintenance/)

-In this project, a number[regression models](https://learn.microsoft.com/en-us/training/modules/understand-regression-machine-learning/)
-were considered to see which model will be the best for predicting the performance decay of naval propulsion plants.
+In this project, a number of [regression models](https://learn.microsoft.com/en-us/training/modules/understand-regression-machine-learning/) were considered to see which model will be the best for predicting the performance decay of naval propulsion plants.

 ### Data Source: [Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Condition+Based+Maintenance+of+Naval+Propulsion+Plants)